Daytona Beach Police Department

 The Daytona Beach Police Department (DBPD) is the primary law enforcement agency for Daytona Beach, Florida.
 Its current chief of police is Jakari Young.

 The main headquarters is located at 129 Valor Blvd.
 In January 2009, the former location at 990 Orange Ave was closed due to age (built in 1957 with additions in 1964 and 1971, and renovations in 1978) and its small size.
 Shortly after closing, in May 2009 the old headquarters was flooded along with large areas of the city after historic rains inundated Daytona.
 The former headquarters was demolished in late 2017 after a lengthy asbestos remediation process.
-A DBPD substation is located on Orange Ave across the street from the former headquarters location.
-Another DBPD substation is at the corner of Harvey and Wild Olive avenues on the "beachside", the peninsula portion of Daytona Beach on the east side of the Halifax River.
+The department has two districts, District One is stationed out of the main headquarters, District two uses two substations, the Beach Side Precinct is located at the corner of Harvey and Wild Olive Avenues, the other, Grandview Substation, is located at the corner of Grandview and Glenview Avenues.
+Both District Two substations are located on the "Beach Side" of Daytona Beach.

 Scumbag Eradication Team

 "Scumbag Eradication Team: Not in our Town!" are the words printed on a T-shirt used to raise money for the Daytona Beach Police Explorers Unit 22, a program which helps to mentor teenagers age 14–19 who are interested in a career in law enforcement.